kilbouri/svelte-resume/README.md

 Navigate to [localhost:8080](http://localhost:8080).

-## This is a Website, not a Resume!
+## This is a Website, not a Resume

 Yes, this is a website.
 BUT, it is also a resume.
 To turn this into an actual file, simply 'print' the webpage, and save to PDF!